hmyenilmez24/Memory-allocator-with-C/README.md

 Memory-allocator-with-C

+A memory allocator console application with using C language.

-Description is exist in presentation file
+Description is available in the presentation file